 HDQRS.
 FIRST BRIGADE, SECOND DIVISION, FIFTH CORPS,

-I inclose herewith the reports of my regimental commanders, to which I beg the attention of the brigadier-general commanding.
+I inclose the reports of the regimental commanders, to which I respectfully call the attention of the general commanding.

 Lieutenant Colonel C. E. LA MOTTE,

 Actg.
 Asst.
 Adjt.
-General, Second Division, Fifth Corps.
+General, Second Division, Fifth Army Corps.